pklesk/mcts_numba_cuda/README.md

 REPRODUCE_EXPERIMENT = False
 ```

-String names of other predefined AI instances can be found in dictionary name ``AIS``.
+String names of other predefined AI instances can be found in dictionary named ``AIS``.

 ## Example usage 1 (Connect 4)